Stephen M. Ross: Early life and education

 Born and raised in Detroit, Stephen Michael Ross grew up in a Jewish family.
 He first attended Mumford High School in Detroit and later graduated from Miami Beach Senior High School.
 He attended the University of Florida for two years before transferring to the University of Michigan, where he earned a Bachelor of Business Administration degree in 1962.
 He later received a Juris Doctor from Wayne State University in 1965 and a Master of Laws in Taxation from the New York University School of Law in 1966.
 These later degrees were financed by a loan from his uncle, the businessman Max Fisher, whom Ross has called "the most important role model and inspiration for me in life."

 Career

 Ross began his career as a tax attorney at Coopers & Lybrand in Detroit.
 In 1968, he moved to New York City and accepted a position as an assistant vice president in the real estate subsidiary of Laird Inc., then worked in the corporate finance department of Bear Stearns.
 In 1972, he was fired from that company after clashing with a superior; living off $10,000 ($67,000 in 2021 dollars) lent to him by his mother, he utilized his federal tax law knowledge to organize deals for wealthy investors, allowing them to shelter income with the generous incentives granted by the federal government to promote the construction of federally subsidized affordable housing.

-Ross was very successful, earning $150,000 in his first year, and he was soon arranging more complicated transactions.
+Ross was very successful, earning $150,000 in his first year.